jordanbrierley/Simple-membership-app/readme.md

 ## Simple application with subscription service using paypal to become a member to view secure images

-Details of how to install and compile assets below
+Details of how to install and compile assets below, based on laravel 4.2

 If you clone this into your directory and run `composer update` to install all the necessary packages for the application